exakat/exakat/docs/Rules.rst

 ######################

-Since PHP 7, `'unserialize() <http://www.php.net/unserialize>`_ function has a second argument that limits the classes that may be unserialized.
-In case of a breach, this is limiting the classes accessible from `'unserialize() <http://www.php.net/unserialize>`_.
+Since PHP 7, `unserialize() <http://www.php.net/unserialize>`_ function has a second argument that limits the classes that may be unserialized.
+In case of a breach, this is limiting the classes accessible from `unserialize() <http://www.php.net/unserialize>`_.

 On way to exploit unserialize, is to make PHP unserialized the data to an available class, may be one that may be auto-loaded.